 My office and home environment are as calm and soothing as possible.
 We sometimes talk about the ADHD tax - e.g. buying convenience foods to conserve limited executive function rather than cooking.
 I think of the priority and expense around maintaining a viable environment as part of the autism tax.
 In addition to living in a walk-able neighborhood (see above), I also prioritize a place away from a lot of traffic; a place with trees and nature around me; central air so I don't have to deal with the sound of a window air conditioner; plants inside; and cats.
 Definitely cats.
 I have sacrificed many times in my life to have a manageable living environment.
 I prioritize this sort of environment over the ability to take time off, to buy new clothes, and (during college & grad school) sometimes over the ability to buy groceries.
 Having a safe home base is my number one financial priority.

-If you're looking for support as an autistic teen or adult, fill out our contact form to schedule a no-cost consult.
+If you're looking for support as an autistic teen or adult, fill out our contact form to schedule a consult.

 Our neurodivergent consultants support people who are autistic, have ADHD, or have neurodivergent traits in building a life that works for them.
 We also have group services for people wanting to build community, work on communication skills, or who are looking for more affordable support.